HIV & STIs 101

 Healthcare Professionals: Michigan HIV Consultation Program (no charge)

 Funded by MDHHS and operated by Henry Ford Health System, this service offers Michigan health care professionals information about: HIV disease management; HIV drug-to-drug interactions; HIV occupational post-exposure prophylaxis (PEP); HIV non-occupational post-exposure prophylaxis (nPEP); HIV pre-exposure prophylaxis (PrEP); perinatal HIV treatment; and case management.

-- Non-urgent questions: Submit online at www.henryford.com/hcp/academic/medicine/divisions/id/hiv-consult.
-Questions will be answered within 24-48 hours.
+- Non-urgent questions: Submit questions online at www.henryford.com/hcp/academic/medicine/divisions/id/hiv-consult.
+Questions will be answered within 24 to 48 hours.